-- Access to counseling services and assistance in setting up initial appointments, both on or off campus; - Imposition of a campus no-contact order or mutual restrictions on contact between the parties; - Extension of deadlines or other course-related adjustments, including rescheduling of exams and assignments;
+Access to counseling services and assistance in setting up initial appointments, both on or off campus;

+Imposition of a campus no-contact order or mutual restrictions on contact between the parties; Extension of deadlines or other course-related adjustments, including rescheduling of exams and assignments;

-- Providing alternative course completion options; - A change in class schedule or transferring sections, including the ability to drop a course without penalty; - A change in work schedule or job assignment; - A change in a student's Institution-owned residence; - Assistance from Institution staff in completing residence relocation; - Relocation of office space; - Limiting an individual or organization's access to certain Institution facilities or activities pending resolution of the matter; - A voluntary leave of absence; - Providing an escort to ensure safe movement between classes, buildings or activities; - Providing medical services through health center resources; - Providing academic support services; - Increasing security and monitoring of certain areas of the campus; and - Any other remedy that can be tailored to the involved individuals to achieve the goal of this policy without unreasonably burdening the other party.
+Providing alternative course completion options;

+- A change in class schedule or transferring sections, including the ability to drop a course without penalty; - A change in work schedule or job assignment; - A change in a student's Institution-owned residence; - Assistance from Institution staff in completing residence relocation; - Relocation of office space; - Limiting an individual or organization's access to certain Institution facilities or activities pending resolution of the matter; - A voluntary leave of absence; - Providing an escort to ensure safe movement between classes, buildings or activities;

+- Providing medical services through health center resources; - Providing academic support services; - Increasing security and monitoring of certain areas of the campus; and - Any other remedy that can be tailored to the involved individuals to achieve the goal of this policy without unreasonably burdening the other party.

-Optional, Informal Resolution:
+Optional, Informal Resolution

 Any time after filing a Formal Complaint but prior to the commencement of a grievance hearing, either the Complainant or Respondent may request a meeting seeking optional informal resolution.
-If such a meeting is requested by a party, the Title IX Coordinator will provide both parties a written notice disclosing: the allegations; a copy of this policy which details the requirements of this optional, informal resolution process, including the circumstances under which it precludes the parties from resuming a

-Formal Complaint arising from the same allegations; that prior to reaching a resolution any party has the right to withdraw from the optional informal resolution process and resume the grievance process with respect to the Formal Complaint; and any consequences that may result from participating in the optional informal resolution process, including the records that will be maintained or could be shared.
-If both parties provide written consent to proceeding with optional informal resolution, the Title IX Coordinator shall proceed with facilitating optional informal resolution.
+If such a meeting is requested by a party, the Title IX Coordinator will provide both parties a written notice disclosing: the allegations; a copy of this policy which details the requirements of this optional, informal resolution process, including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations; that prior to reaching a resolution any party has the right to withdraw from the optional informal resolution process and resume the grievance process with respect to the Formal Complaint; and any consequences that may result from participating in the optional informal resolution proceeding with optional informal resolution, the Title IX Coordinator shall proceed with facilitating optional informal resolution.
 Optional informal resolution is not available where a student Complainant alleges Sexual Misconduct by an employee of the Institution.